zikula/core/UPGRADE-1.4.md

 #### If upgrading from Core-1.3.x:

-  - Make a copy of `config/config.php` and rename it to `config/personal_config.php` -- update the database settings values of this file with yours taken from your old 'config.php' file. * NOTE: you should now have both 'config.php AND `personal_config.php` in your 'config/' folder.
-Make sure to set permissions on 'config.php' to 400.
+  - Make a copy of `config/config.php` and rename it to `config/personal_config.php` -- update the database settings values of this file with yours taken from your old 'config.php' file. * NOTE: you should now have both `config.php` AND `personal_config.php` in your `config/` folder.
+Make sure to set permissions on `config.php` to 400.
-  - Make a copy of `app/config/parameters.yml` and rename it to `app/config/custom_parameters.yml` -- update the values of this file with your database settings.
+  - Make a copy of `app/config/parameters.yml` and rename it to `app/config/custom_parameters.yml` -- update the values of this file with your **database settings**.
 Set `installed:true`.
 All database values of "~" should be replaced with their proper values -- In most cases, 'database_port', 'database_path', and 'database_socket' should be left as '~'.
     * NOTE: you should now have both `parameters.yml` AND `custom_parameters.yml` in your `app/config/` folder.
     The upgrade will not work unless both of these files are present.

 #### If upgrading from Core-1.4.x:

-  - Copy your existing `config/personal_config.php` and `app/config/custom_parameters.yml` to their same respective locations in your new installation. **There is no need to update any values within these files.**
+  - Copy your previous installation's `config/personal_config.php` and `app/config/custom_parameters.yml` to their same respective locations in your new installation. **There is no need to update any values within these files.**

 #### Continue: